alsuren/alsuren.github.io/_posts/2025-05-17-local-first-notes-1-riffle.md

   * merkle tree of index-related pages that have been read to satisfy the query
   * merkle tree of data-related pages that have been read to satisfy the query

-When an update comaes in:
+When an update comes in:

 * re-run query, passing in merkle trees
 * if none of the pages have changed, return 304 Not Modified